Variation (linguistics): Asian English

 Very little attention has been paid to Asian American speech despite the rise in Asian American immigrants to the United States.
 Even though Asian Americans are perceived as a distinct racial group, their speech has not been categorized as an individualized ethnolect.
-Asian Americans in particular, especially East Asian Americans and some South Asian Americans, have been seen as the "model minority", in which they are stereotyped as being comparable to whites in academic achievement and economic success.
+Asian Americans in particular, especially East Asian Americans and some South Asian Americans, have been seen as the "model minority", whereby they are stereotyped as being comparable to whites in academic achievement and economic success.
 However, this assumption neglects Asian Americans who are less fortunate and may experience poverty.
-Furthermore, the term "Asian Americans" cover a vast diaspora of individuals from various national and ethnic origins, including those from Southeast Asia, Central Asia and the Middle East.
-However, this is a group in which "the dominant ideology treats as a single entity".
-The homogenization of Asian Americans is problematic due to their distinct cultural and national backgrounds as well as history of immigration to the U.S. Therefore, research on Asian American speech is often homogenized because of racial homogenization.
-Research on Asian Americans in particular have noted the variation of Asian American speech.
+Furthermore, the term "Asian American" covers a vast diaspora of individuals from various national and ethnic origins, including those from Southeast Asia, Central Asia and the Middle East, yet Asian Americans are often treated as a single entity, which is problematic due to their distinct cultural and national backgrounds, as well as their history of immigration to the United States.
+Therefore, research on Asian American speech is often homogenized because of racial homogenization; research on Asian Americans in particular has noted the variation of Asian American speech.
 Affluent Vietnamese Americans and middle-class Japanese Americans are shown to align to more standard English varieties, while Laotians and other Southeast Asians have more vernacular speech patterns.
 Ito (2010) looked at bilingual Hmong Americans in Wisconsin and found that local features like the low-back vowel merger did not seem to play a noticeable role in Hmong English.
 Despite the variety of ethnic background, Asian American speech shows distinctiveness in perception tests.
 Michael Newman and Angela Wu found that in perception tests, participants regardless of ethnic background were found to recognize Asian American, indexed by a set of distinctive features.
 While the amount of sound change studies are dearth, when they are addressed, it is focused mainly on "language maintenance issues or code switching", and rarely feature linguistic portraits of Asian Americans who have grown up within the diverse atlas of the United States.